The Reading Spree

 Anywhere, and by any legal means.
 I’ll go to mainstream book chains, secondhand book shops, online stores, book fairs, book launches, workshops, and writing/publishing events to get my book fix.
 I’ll also take advantage of online bundle sales.

-I rarely borrow friends’ books; I always want to have my own copy.
-I’m also known to haul a lot of books back home after my travels.
+I rarely borrow friends’ books; I always want to have a copy for myself.
+I also haul a lot of books back home after my travels.

-My general rules: the books featured on this blog have to be bought by me, with my money, during my own time; and that the purchases are based on my personal and ever-changing preferences.
+My general rules: the books featured on this blog have to be bought by me, with my money, during my own time; and the purchases must be based on my personal and ever-changing preferences.
 Basically, if I see it and like it, I’ll buy it.
 Otherwise… no.

 Do you accept guest posts/reviews?